 How can you market your Facebook event with RecurPost?

-RecurPost schedules your Facebook event promotions across multiple platforms with minimal effort.
+RecurPost schedules Facebook event promotion across multiple platforms with minimal effort, boosting event marketing on Facebook.

-RecurPost provides social media bulk scheduling with recurring automation, real-time audience interaction through Social Inbox, AI-powered captions, cross-account insights, and white-label reporting.
+RecurPost offers bulk scheduling with recurring automation, event updates via Social Inbox, AI captions, cross-account insights, and white-label reporting.

-Schedule Facebook posts with ease.
-Automate content across Feed, Stories, and Reels.
+Schedule Facebook event posts with ease.
+Automate content across Feed, Stories, Reels, and event page setup.
 Plan and post with purpose on all Facebook formats for your business.

 How to create an event on Facebook pages, groups, and mobiles?

-To create an event on Facebook using an Android mobile, tap the top right menu icon, tap Events, then tap +Create.
-View previous events by tapping the top right of Facebook, selecting Events, then choosing Today, Tomorrow, or This Week to find events for your selected period.
+To create an event on the Facebook Android app, tap the top-right menu icon, then tap Events, and choose +Create Event.
+View previous events by selecting Events in the top-right of Facebook, then browse Today, Tomorrow, or This Week.

-To create an event on Facebook using an iPhone, tap the bottom right of Facebook, then tap Events.
-The remaining process matches Android instructions.
+To create an event on the Facebook iPhone app, tap the bottom-right menu icon, then tap Events.
+The rest matches the Android event creation process.

 Next, follow the same process I described above in the article.